 In May 2010, the HKMA and the SFC each launched new investor protection measures.
 The HKMA measures apply to the sale of non-listed derivative products to retail customers.
 Authorised institutions are required to offer a pre-investment cooling-off period to certain groups of customers, such as elderly customers and first-time buyers with a high concentration (over 20 per cent. of the customer's assets).
 The SFC measures apply to the sale of unlisted structured investment products with a tenor of more than a year.
 Issuers of unlisted structured investment products are required to provide a five-day 'cooling-off' period to investors.
 On 28 December 2010, the Group implemented the pre-investment cooling-off period.
 The Group continues to review its internal procedures and controls on risk exposures and implement new measures governing the sale process for financial products.
-Other recent measures that the Group implemented include, for example, the implementation on 4 September 2011 of investor characterisation measures, which were required to be implemented as part of the "Know Your Client" process, which seek from clients information in relation to each client's knowledge of derivative products.
+Other recent measures that the Group implemented include, for example, the implemented as part of the "Know Your Client" process, which seek from clients information in relation to each client's knowledge of derivative products.